tdwg/process/review_manager.md

 In accordance with the TDWG 'Process', a minimum of 30 days is required for public comment on the proposed standard.
 Comments should therefore be received by XXXX.
-Comments can be anonymous by *(revise to eliminate inconsistency between saying the reviews can be anonymous but must have an identified author)*
+Comments can be anonymous if justified by *(revise to eliminate inconsistency between saying the reviews can be anonymous but must have an identified author)*

 Please distribute this call for comment to anyone you think could or should comment on the {standardName} standard.